 I earned my graduate degree in Clinical Professional Psychology from Roosevelt University.
 I am licensed in Illinois and Wisconsin and utilize an empowering and authentic approach to assist clients in identifying core issues and learn how to express their thoughts and feelings beneath the symptoms with which they struggle.
-The ultimate long-term goals are healing, improving functioning and developing a solid, secure attachment and connection within the self and with others.
+The ultimate long-term goals are permanent healing, improving functioning, and developing a solid, secure attachment and connection within the self and with others.

-Various treatments and interventions are offered for those suffering from a wide range of psychological issues such as complex and developmental trauma, dissociation, grief and loss, attachment challenges, somatization issues, eating disorders, perinatal mood disorders, marital dissatisfaction, and depression and anxiety.
+I am certified in IFS (L3) and EMDR, and advanced certified with the Natural Lifemanship Institute.
+Specializations include complex and developmental trauma, dissociation, grief and loss, attachment challenges, somatization and conversion disorders, eating disorders, perinatal mood disorders, and women suffering from cancer and infertility.
 Treatment goals are collaboratively determined through a variety of options and with constant consent.
 One of my guiding principles is that I believe the client is an expert on themselves as I facilitate the psychological exploration; somewhat of an “archeological dig of the mind”.
 Teaching clients to be self-reflective with curiosity rather than judgement builds resiliency and self-efficacy.